vishal-rk/CVAE-Shape-Generation/README.md

 ## Overview

-This project implements a deep learning model using Conditional Variational Autoencoders to generate 512×512 binary images of geometric shapes.
-The model supports four shape classes and includes comprehensive XAI analysis tools for understanding model behavior.
+This project implements a deep learning model using a Conditional Variational Autoencoder (CVAE) designed to generate high-resolution geometric shapes with controlled attributes.
+While traditional VAEs generate samples from a latent space without class specificity, this CVAE integrates conditional information (labels) into both the encoder and decoder, allowing the model to be explicitly directed to produce data of a preferred category.

+The project focuses on 512x512 grayscale images of quadrilaterals and includes a comprehensive Explainable AI (XAI) pipeline to interpret the model's latent space and reconstruction capabilities.

 ## Features